zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 “The posted speed limit,” Ben says, “is 25 miles per hour .”
 The “speed limit” is the maximum speed that you can drive in a particular area  or on a particular street.
 In most cities, the speed limit is between 25 a nd 35 miles per hour.
 That would be between 40 and 55 kilometers per hour, rough ly – approximately.
 The word “posted” means that something is put in a place wh ere everyone can see it.
 So, the “posted speed limit” is the speed limit you see on the side of the road.
 On American freeways and highways the speed limit varies c onsiderably.
 It’s different in different places even in different parts of the country, so you need to look at the posted speed limit to make sure you aren’t d riving too fast.

 Lauren says, “That’s only true when the lights are flashi ng,” meaning the posted speed limit is 25 miles an hour only when the lights on the sign are flashing.
 To “flash” means to go on and off, on and off repeatedly,  and usually quickly.
 Some speed limits are only used when the sign is flashing; if t he sign isn’t flashing, then you don’t have to worry about that speed limit.
-The wo rd “flash” has a couple of different meanings in English; take a look at the Lear ning Guide for some additional explanations.
+The wo rd “flash” has a couple of different meanings in English; take a look at the Learning Guide for some additional explanations.

 Lauren says, “Is that a ‘Detour’ sign?”
 A “detour” is a n alternate route; it’s a way to go from one place to another place when the normal  route – the normal way that you would go – is not possible.
 So for example, i f they are fixing the street – there is construction on the street, or there’s a special e vent and the street is blocked – the street is closed – you might have to “take a  detour,” meaning you might have to go a different way in order to get to w here you want to go.